Posts Tagged ‘The Ducklows’

-My fee will increase on September 1 to $165 per hour (Carole’s fee will be $140 per hour).
-That is a $15 increase for both of us.
-I have been charging $150 per hour for 5 years or so (and Carole has been assessing a $125 fee for the same period of time).
-I usually see someone for about 10, 1-hour sessions, so the total is about $1650 over several months.
-That is a lot of money.
-And then you take your car in for a tune-up (actually they don’t tune up anymore – they download computer upgrades) or sign up for a course at Capilano U.
+My fee is $180 per hour.
+Carole’s fee is $160 per hour and David’s fee is about $50-75 per hour.
+I usually see someone for about 10, 1-hour sessions, so the total is about $1800 over several months.
+That is a lot of money, perhaps what you pay on car insurance.
+And then you take that car in for a tune-up (actually they don’t tune up anymore – they download computer upgrades) or sign up for a course at Capilano U.

 Here is what I do about fees:

-• I charge $10 per hour less than the going rate for Psychologists ($175 as of January, 2010).
-I charge less because I want to give back to you.
+• I charge $45 per hour less than the suggested rate for Psychologists ($225 as of January, 2019).
+I want to give back to you.

 • Keep your receipts for your income tax – some of it may be reimbursable.
 Ask an accountant.